Just Married | Polynesia

 Together since 2018

-Born in Marid
+Born in Madrid

-Now living in Marid
+Now living in Madrid

 First kiss outside a club in Madrid, talking between two cars